SangJieGe/Mini-mssp-security-platform/README.md

 Note: This repository is for demonstration purposes only.
 The architecture and screenshots are based on a real production system, but sensitive details have been removed or anonymized.

+---
+## 🛡️ Additional Security Experience

+Beyond this platform, I have also worked on broader security engineering and DevSecOps practices:

+- **Automated Vulnerability Scanning (DAST)**
+  Built automated scanning workflows using OWASP ZAP for dynamic application security testing.

+- **DevSecOps Pipeline Integration**
+  Implemented SAST, DAST, API security testing, and container scanning within GitLab CI/CD pipelines.

+- **Secrets Detection & Remediation**
+  Used Gitleaks integrated with Elasticsearch to scan and identify thousands of exposed secrets (API keys, credentials), and collaborated with development and operations teams to remediate risks.

+- **Security Operations & Hardening**
+  Experience in SOC analysis, vulnerability assessment, and system hardening across cloud and container environments.